RuiRojo/LazyLoading/README.md

-Set up definitions for `f(::Int)` and `f(x, y)` that run the specified only the first time these methods are called.
-The methods are deleted as soon as entering.
+Set up definitions for `f(::Int)` and `f(x, y)` that run the specified only the first time ANY of these methods are called.
+Both methods are deleted as soon as entering.

 The code can use the function `_recurse()` to run